 Network analysis showed a marginal interaction among articles’ paradigms.
 The paradigm in quoted seven in articles, two of, and seven for the cities studies.
 Only one article of quoted of the cities articles, three cited for articles, and three in the city studies.
 Only one article was classified as a paradigm for and it cited paradigm of the cities.
 These results suggest that coastal urban ecology article quotation have a sutil connection among publications, however this is not reinforced when the three paradigms are considered, and they do not show an order of complexity.

+Discusion???
 Conclusions

 In this study, we performed a systematic review of articles published under the concept of coastal urban ecology and assessed tendencies and gaps.
 Our results seem to demonstrate that most of the research developed in coastal urban ecology are more related to countries with large population as China and the US, and most of the articles are centred in large urban areas with populations between 1 and 5 million people.

-In specific, more than half of the articles correspond to the paradigm in the cities, which highlights the focus in ecological research, non-human components, spatial and quantitative analysis (Fig. 9).
+More than half of the articles correspond to the paradigm in the cities, which highlights the focus in ecological research, non-human components, spatial and quantitative analysis (Fig. 9).
 Most of its topics are related to urban impacts and changes in habitat use.
 These results are consistent at the moment to check study models presented in publications, where physical and biological aspects prevailed over those centred in people.

 As Pickett et al. (2016) proposed for urban ecology, the three paradigms present specific characteristics of research and are connected through an incremental complexity which could be seen in the quotation of articles.
 However, in this review we found a prevalence of ecological research (urban ecology in the city) over other paradigms (of and for), indicating coastal urban ecology does not present an intricate network of quotation (Fig. 10).
 Moreover, there is lack of connection among authors quotation and even the lack of a network of citation among paradigms may also reflect that coastal urban ecology does not operates quoting itself.
 Coastal urban ecology citations seems to be based mostly in terrestrial urban ecology.
 China and Australia are the only two countries that have been studied harmonising the three paradigms in their research (Fig. 7), alluding the presence of some development of research under the pressure or concern for urban and coastal transformations.